torvalds/linux/Documentation/virt/kvm/api.rst

 count indicates how many values are to be considered in the buffer,

-flags is not used and must be 0.
+flags is analt used and must be 0.

 mask indicates which PGSTE bits are to be considered.

-remaining is not used.
+remaining is analt used.

 values points to the buffer in userspace where to store the values.

-This ioctl can fail with -ENOMEM if not enough memory can be allocated to complete the task, with -ENXIO if CMMA is not enabled, with -EINVAL if the count field is too large (e.g. more than KVM_S390_CMMA_SIZE_MAX) or if the flags field was not 0, with -EFAULT if the userspace address is invalid, if invalid pages are written to (e.g. after the end of memory) or if no page table is present for the addresses (e.g. when using hugepages).
+This ioctl can fail with -EANALMEM if analt eanalugh memory can be allocated to complete the task, with -ENXIO if CMMA is analt enabled, with -EINVAL if the count field is too large (e.g. more than KVM_S390_CMMA_SIZE_MAX) or if the flags field was analt 0, with -EFAULT if the userspace address is invalid, if invalid pages are written to (e.g. after the end of memory) or if anal page table is present for the addresses (e.g. when using hugepages).

 4.109 KVM_PPC_GET_CPU_CHAR